- Competitive Analysis

-When you Google something like “plumber,” “ac repair,” “tanning salon,” or “liquor store,” you’ve probably noticed that Google uses your location data to display nearby businesses.
-Obviously, if you own a local business, you want to get in those local listings (the “7-pack”).
+When you Google something like “plumber,” “ac repair,” “best damn digital marketing company ever,” you’ve probably noticed that Google uses your location data to display nearby businesses.
+Obviously, if you own a local business, you want to get in those local listings (the “local-pack”).

 In order to show up in the local listings on the first page of Google, you need to optimize your NAP (name, address, phone number) citations across the Web.
 The more local citations you can build with consistent NAP information, the better.

 If you’re a local business, you NEED to get savvy with local SEO.
 Learn more about local SEO and why it matters here >>